scarabaeus/dev-swag-stores/README.md

-# Offcial Developer Swag Store List
+# Official Developer Swag Store List
 A list of places where you can buy developer swag for your favorite libraries, frameworks, platforms, tools, etc.